jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The North builds rifles, cannons, ironclads, railroads, telegraph lines.
 Their workers make the designs, run the machines, send the orders down the wire.
 Farm boys become soldiers and factory hands.

 We can fight better.
-We have God and justice on our side.
+We have justice on our side.
 We have cotton, metals, wood, powder.
 We have the brains.
 We have the hands.

 We print the manuals.
 Create loading drills.
 Make signal codes and telegraph keys.
 We hand them to our fighters and our workers.